-~Have not had a fall ~Either have a mixed ethnic background or are from the Black African and Black Caribbean community
+~Have mot had a fall ~Either have a mixed ethnic background or are from the Black African and Black Caribbean community We need participants to take part in our study on falls prevention and the messaging surrounding it.

 Please get in touch with Sophie Ibotson at sophie. ibotson@ageukeast london.org.uk